Skyfall (2012) Director: Sam Mendes

 ★★★★★

-Since the dawn of the 21st century James Bond has been viewed with suspicion under a microscope –Is he too violent?
+Since the dawn of the 21st century James Bond has been viewed with a heavy degree of cultural suspicion –Is he too violent?
 Too sexist?
-Perhaps a misogynist?
+Too misogynistic?
 Too cliche?
 Has he become a parody of himself?
 What will he do now that the Cold War has ended?
 Who are his true enemies?
 Is James Bond still relevant?
-In a jaded world where few seem to celebrate the West for its accomplishments, many find James Bond to be a silly, archetypal hero for their parents and grandparents.
-“James Bond is a relic,” they say.
-“He’s the mere phantasm of a bygone era.”
-And against this growing torrent of accusations lobbed at history’s greatest gentleman spy, enter Sam Mendes, a director with a triumphant, visionary, celebrated portrayal of James Bond in Skyfall –the best in the whole Bond saga in my view– with a qualified defense of the “old ways of doing things” or a “resurrection” of an “old warship.”
-According to Skyfall there is still room for high stakes espionage, skilled assassins, and a patriotic dedication to justice, even in a morally gray world that is constantly asking us to burn down our history (best exemplified in Bond burning down his old “Skyfall” family home).
-The film Skyfall is at once a defense of the old ways, in the days before our vast technological apparatus was constructed which has led to so many intelligence failures, but the film is also a passing of the torch to a new generation.
+Has Bond been surpassed by other franchises, such as Jason Bourne or Mission: Impossible?
+In a jaded world where few seem to celebrate their homeland, many find James Bond to be a silly, archaic hero –a relic from their parents and grandparents generation.
+And against this growing torrent of accusations lobbed at history’s greatest gentleman spy, enter Sam Mendes, a director with a triumphant, visionary concept for James Bond in Skyfall –the best in the whole Bond saga in my view– which offers a qualified defense of the “old ways of doing things” or a “resurrection” of an “old warship.”
+According to Skyfall there is still room for high stakes espionage, skilled assassins, and a patriotic dedication to justice, even in a morally gray world which is constantly asking us to ignite our past (perhaps best exemplified in Bond burning down his old “Skyfall” family home).
+The film Skyfall is at once a defense of the old ways, in the days before our vast technological tyranny emerged, but the film is also a passing of the torch to a new generation.
 It resurrects the classic ethos of James Bond while also embracing a brave new world.

-Skyfall is simply the summit of the James Bond experience in my view.
+Skyfall is quite simply the summit of the James Bond experience in my view.
 In it we see an outdated spy agency filled with shadowy yet valuable secret agents fighting an unknown enemy -an enemy of our own making (Javier Bardem’s blond, sexually deviant, computer-hacking character Raoul Silva) and it is a worthy theme worth exploring in an age of advanced technology and newfangled criticisms of the James Bond heroic ethos.
 While every scene in the film is beautifully shot and meticulously organized, one scene that stands out to me in particular is a public hearing wherein M (Dame Judi Dench) presents a defense of MI6 before a cold, democratic committee in a room of skeptical bureaucrats.
 She quotes Tennyson and asks “How safe do you feel?” moments before Silva, masquerading as a police officer, bursts into the room and opens fire.

 At the outset, James Bond (Daniel Craig) and Eve Moneypenny (Naomie Harris) are in Istanbul (not Constantinople) Turkey, where they are pursuing a thief who stole a hard drive of classified M16 information.
 After a rapid chase-scene on motorcycles and onto the top of a moving train, M directs Moneypenny to take a risky shot but she accidentally shoots Bond who falls down into a river to his apparent death.
 M publishes an obituary of Bond while we find him living off the grid, but suddenly there is an explosive attack on the MI6 headquarters.
 Next we see James Bond come out of his self-imposed exile and resurface in M’s London flat.
 M brings Bond up o speed and reinstates his “00” status, despite the fact that he failed a string of physical examinations.
 Meanwhile a firestorm brews in Parliament about whether or not classified spy programs are still relevant in an advanced world of technology -if they couldn’t prevent an attack on their own HQ, what good are they?